kubedb/cli/docs/guides/postgres/private-registry/using-private-registry.md

 postgres "pvt-reg-postgres" created
 ```

-To check if the images pulled successfully from the repository, see if the Postgres is in Running state:
+To check if the images pulled successfully from the repository, see if the PostgreSQL is in Running state:

 ```console
 $ kubectl get pods -n demo --selector="kubedb.com/name=pvt-reg-postgres" --watch